dconnet/AgilityBook/Readme.txt

      properly bring in the current SDK version.
    - Make sure you set the SDK in Platform Toolset (project properties) [this is done for ARB]
-   It works, no additional notes.
-   [x86: UNICODE and MBCS]
-   [x64: UNICODE only]